 - Entities Owned By Blocked Persons - Guidance On Entities Owned By Persons Whose Property And Interests In Property Are Blocked

-The Democratic Republic of the Congo Sanctions represent the implementation of multiple legal authorities.
-Some of these authorities are in the form of executive orders issued by the President.
+The Democratic Republic of the Congo Sanctions program represents the implementation of multiple legal authorities.
+Some of these authorities are in the form of an executive order issued by the President.
 Other authorities are public laws (statutes) passed by The Congress.
-These authorities are further codified by OFAC in its regulations which are published the Code of Federal Regulations (CFR).
+These authorities are further codified by OFAC in its regulations which are published in the Code of Federal Regulations (CFR).
 Modifications to these regulations are posted in the Federal Register.
 OFAC may also implement United Nations Security Council Resolutions (UNSCRs) with regard to the Democratic Republic of the Congo.

 - 13671 - Taking Additional Steps to Address the National Emergency With Respect to the Conflict in the Democratic Republic of the Congo (July 8, 2014)